Welcome to today's edition of the Rush 24-7 podcast.

 What is the point?

-Well, certainly their performances were not serious, and I can tell you from the letters and phone calls we've been getting this week from people around the country.
+And I can tell you from the letters and phone calls we've been getting this week from people around the country, they didn't like that performance at all.

-And uh I know how frustrating it is.
+And I know how frustrating it is.

-It's not gonna work in Congress anymore, it's not going to work with the American people after the scandals of oil for food program, they expect reform, and that's what we're working for.
+It's not going to work with the American people after the scandals of oil for food program.

-Well, but but do we have to take it seriously?
+But do we have to take it seriously?

-You have the Chinese aligning with both Iraq, or rather, Iran and Venezuela.
+You have the Chinese aligning with both Iraq, or rather Iran and Venezuela.

 He's trying to gain their votes.

-He wants a seat on the Security Council, like your opinion on that.
+He wants a seat on the Security Council.

-I know we blocked him uh previously.
+I know we blocked him previously.

-Uh but uh is is he succeeding in fomenting among populations in Latin America anti-American sentiment that's going to become serious enough for us to have to deal with?
+But is he succeeding in fomenting among populations in Latin America anti-American sentiment that's going to become serious enough for us to have to deal with?

-Listen, I think Chavez's uh role in the real world out there in Latin America is much more dangerous, much more troubling than his antics up here in New York.
+Listen, I think Chavez's role in the real world out there in Latin America is much more dangerous, much more troubling than his antics up here in New York.

-He's formed a close alliance with Fidel Castro, and all of the things that Fidel has wanted to do over the years uh he has not been able to do for lack of resources, especially after the former Soviet Union cut him off.
+And all of the things that Fidel has wanted to do over the years, he has not been able to do for lack of resources, especially after the former Soviet Union cut him off.

 Now you've got the possibility of a combination of Castro and Chavez with real resources behind that mischief.

-Let's turn to Ahmadinejad for a moment.
+Let's turn to Ahmedinejad for a moment.

 We love all people.

-On another occasion, he will advocate for the elimination of Israel and threaten uh to proceed with a nuclear enrichment program.
+On another occasion, he will advocate for the elimination of Israel and threaten to proceed with a nuclear enrichment program.

-Um what what's the policy for dealing with this?
+What's the policy for dealing with this?

 Well, you know, you put your finger on it at the beginning.

-Uh that's that's their tactic to avoid real scrutiny, to avoid the pressure they need to be put under to give up that program.
+That's their tactic to avoid real scrutiny, to avoid the pressure they need to be put under to give up that program.

-We're we're giving our European friends a little bit more time to work on that, but if that uh if the Iranians don't come through on that point, we're prepared to move for sanctions here in the Security Council.
+But if the Iranians don't come through on that point, we're prepared to move for sanctions here in the Security Council.

 Why would they give it up?